The Cost of a Year of World Travel in 2022

 The sum total of my registration fees was $177.
 2018's total: 38

 The majority of the time, I don't mind shelling out a decent amount of money for admission to a tourist When I am in a city for an extended period of time, I am not a huge museum freak and can be lazy about exploring the tourist hotspots.
 Over the course of my travels, I've learned to place a higher value on free time spent exploring markets, making conversation with locals, and socializing with fellow travelers.
-Let me break down your annual admission costs like this:
+The following is a rundown of the annual entrance fees I've incurred:

 Ronda Arab Baths, Spain: $3 Admission 29

 Cost of entry to the Ronda bullring in Spain is .
 13

 The Alhambra, in Granada, Spain, has an admission price of $17.
 20